csmile-1006/csmile-1006.github.io/_pages/about.md

 ---

 Hello.
 I am a MS+Ph.D. student at <a href="https://gsai.kaist.ac.kr/">KAIST GSAI</a>, advised by <a href="https://alinlab.kaist.ac.kr/shin.html">Prof. Jinwoo Shin</a>.
-Currently, I am working closely with <a href="https://sites.google.com/view/kiminlee">Kimin Lee</a> at Google Research and <a href="https://web.eecs.umich.edu/~honglak/">Honglak Lee</a> at Univerity of Michigan.
+Currently, I am working closely with <a href="https://sites.google.com/view/kiminlee">Kimin Lee</a> at Google Research and <a href="https://web.eecs.umich.edu/~honglak/">Honglak Lee</a> at University of Michigan.

 My research goal is to make RL algorithms that can be well adapted to the real world.
 To this end, I am focusing on designing RL algorithms to tackle practical and challenging scenarios, e.g., unseen environments, sparse‐rewarded environments, and environments without well‐shaped rewards.